handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

 #### Selecting proper editor for an active cell

 When user selects a cell `EditorManager` finds the editor class assigned to this cell, examining the value of `editor` property.
 You can define `editor` property globally (for all cells in table), per column (for all cells in column) or for each cell individually.
-For more details see [How cascading configuration works](@/guides/getting-started/setting-options.md#page-config).
+For more details, see the [Configuration options](@/guides/getting-started/setting-options.md#cascading-configuration) guide.

 The value of `editor` property can be either a string representing an editor (such as 'text', 'autocomplete', 'checkbox' etc.), or an editor class. `EditorManager` will then get an instance of editor class and the first very important thing to remember is: **there is always one instance of certain editor class in a single table**, in other words each editor class object **is a singleton** within a single table, which means that its constructor will be invoked only once per table.
 If you have 3 tables on a page, each table will have its own instance of editor class.
 This has some important implications that you have to consider creating your own editor.